 ‘Don’t ask the logic here, just keep going until you reach the end.

 ‘Then add the relevant closing punctuation mark – in this example it will be a question mark – and insert the end quote mark immediately after.

 ‘Are you still here?’

 Please note: depending on font used, opening and closing quote marks are often the same sign.

 If you attribute the name of the person speaking before the quote begins, write it like this with a comma or colon after ‘said’.

-Let’s Be Clear website copywriter Jess Watson said: ‘There are accepted practices in journalism about how to set out quotes.
+Freelance London copywriter Jess Watson, from Let’s Be Clear, said: ‘There are accepted practices in journalism about how to set out quotes.

 ‘The method outlined in this post follows the standard NCTJ (National Council for the Training of Journalists) rule.

-‘It is of course best to check your organisation’s particular house style.’
+‘It is of course best to check your client’s specific house style.’

 If this post has you bashing your head against your keyboard, or just fast asleep on it, you have my sympathy.
 Sorry.